Firefighter: Fire prevention

 Fire departments frequently provide advice to the public on how to prevent fires in the home and work-place environments.
 Fire inspectors or fire marshals will directly inspect businesses to ensure they are up to the current building fire codes, which are enforced so that a building can sufficiently resist fire spread, potential hazards are located, and to ensure that occupants can be safely evacuated, commensurate with the risks involved.

 Fire suppression systems have a proven record for controlling and extinguishing unwanted fires.
 Many fire officials recommend that every building, including residences, have fire sprinkler systems.
 Correctly working sprinklers in a residence greatly reduce the risk of death from a fire.
 With the small rooms typical of a residence, one or two sprinklers can cover most rooms.
 In the United States, the housing industry trade groups have lobbied at the State level to prevent the requirement for fire sprinklers in one or two family homes.

 Other methods of fire prevention are by directing efforts to reduce known hazardous conditions or by preventing dangerous acts before tragedy strikes.
-This is normally accomplished in many innovative ways such as conducting presentations, distributing safety brochures, providing news articles, writing public safety announcements (PSA) or establishing meaningful displays in well-visited areas.
+This is normally accomplished in many ways such as conducting presentations, distributing safety brochures, providing news articles, writing public safety announcements (PSA) or establishing displays in high traffic areas.
 Ensuring that each household has working smoke alarms, is educated in the proper techniques of fire safety, has an evacuation route and rendezvous point is of top priority in public education for most fire prevention teams in almost all fire department localities.

 Fire investigators, who are experienced firefighters trained in fire cause determinism, are dispatched to fire scenes in order to investigate and determine whether the fire was a result of an accident or intentional.
 Some fire investigators have full law enforcement powers to investigate and arrest suspected arsonists.